 - Backdooring CI/CD Pipelines

 - Command Line Injections

 - Databases, NoSQL, and Exposed Ports

 - TravisCI and Git Actions

-The final section of this course explores the world of exploitation and red teaming in the cloud.
-By this time we have a very good understanding of our target environments, and as such we will explore how we can exploit what we have found, advance further into the environments, and finally how to move around laterally.
-This includes breaking out of containers and service meshes and exfiltrating data in various ways to show the real business impact of these types of attacks.
+This course section explores the world of Kubernetes and infrastructures, then dives into exploitation and red teaming in the cloud.
+By this point in the course you have a base understanding of our target environments.
+From that vantage point, we will explore how to exploit what we have found, advance further into the environments, and finally move around laterally.
+This section will focus on breaking out of containers, understanding service meshes, and exfiltrating data in various ways to show the real business impact of these types of attacks.

 - Credential Stuffing and Leveraging Password Methodologies